-Furthermore, in consideration of both the historic nature of several of these properties as well as their excessive lot depths, it is recommended that this district permit accessory dwelling units (ADUs).
-As defined by the American Planning Association (APA), an ADU is "a smaller, independent residential dwelling unit located on the same lot as a stand-alone (i.e. detached) single-family homes."
+Furthermore, in consideration of both the historic nature of several of these properties as well as their excessive lot depths, it is recommended that the Township evaluate the propriety of permitting accessory dwelling units (ADUs) in this district.
+As defined by the American Planning Association (APA), an ADU is "a smaller, independent residential dwelling unit located on the same lot as a stand-alone (i.e. detached) single-family homes."5